New UK finance minister Zahawi says we need to grow the economy | Politics

 - United Kingdom

-Britain's new finance minister Nadhim Zahawi said on Wednesday the government needed to rebuild and grow the economy, and he would look at all options to do that.
+Britain's new finance minister Nadhim Zahawi said on Wednesday the government needed to rebuild and grow the country's struggling economy, and he would look at all options to do that.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)